alex-vukov/css-boundary/README.md

 );
 ```

+The `CSSBoundary` component can be passed an optional `init` prop to control the behavior of the [attachShadow](https://developer.mozilla.org/en-US/docs/Web/API/Element/attachShadow) function. `init` will be passed directly to `attachShadow` so it should have the expected properties.
+If `init` is not passed then by default `mode` will be set to `"open"` and `delegatesFocus` to `false`.

 > **Warning**
 >
 > Use React version 17 or higher in the microfrontend application.
 Lower versions of React do not re-render properly when inside a shadow DOM.